Usage

 DID Resolution is a process defined in the W3C standard for Decentralised Identifiers (DIDs).

-It takes as input a DID (string identifier) and returns the corresponding DID document, containing the public keys and service endpoints (URLs) that belong to the legal entity referred to by the DID.
+It takes as input a DID (string identifier) and returns the corresponding DID document, containing the public keys and service endpoints (URLs) that belong to the legal entity that is the DID subject.
+DID document metadata is also returned.

 If the DID is found, the complete DID document (and document metadata) will be printed to the terminal.